Starlink Gen 3 Router

 Gen 2 Standard Actuated (Rectangle) Dish → Gen 3 Router

 Difficulty: Moderate.
-This is the most complex scenario.
-The Gen 2 Standard Actuated dish sends power through its proprietary cable to the Gen 2 router, which means you cannot simply unplug the Gen 2 router.
-Instead, keep the Gen 2 router connected and plugged in, then use a Starlink Ethernet Adapter to connect the Gen 2 router to the Gen 3 router via Ethernet.
-Put the Gen 2 router into bypass mode through the Starlink app.
-The Gen 2 router continues to power the dish, while the Gen 3 router handles all WiFi and routing.
-Alternatively, you can use the Gen 3 router as a mesh node paired wirelessly with your Gen 2 router rather than replacing it entirely.
+This is the scenario most likely to confuse people.
+The Gen 2 Standard Actuated dish relies on the original Gen 2 router/power supply, so you usually cannot just remove it.
+Keep the Gen 2 router connected and powered, add the Starlink Ethernet Adapter, connect the Gen 3 router by Ethernet, and put the Gen 2 router into bypass mode through the Starlink app.
+The Gen 2 router continues to power the dish while the Gen 3 router handles WiFi and routing.

 Gen 3 / V4 Standard Dish → Gen 3 Router